[First published on August 9, 2013 on Storyacious.com.]

 From 2000-2013, the Pulitzer and Booker Prizes for fiction were awarded to 26 books — the Pulitzer did not award in 2012 and the Booker 2013 is TBA.

 Of these 26 awards, only 7 had female protagonists.
 2 out of these 7 had both male and female protagonists.
-And, 5 out of these 7 books were authored by women, including the 2 that had both male and female protagonists (another interesting, though likely uncorrelated, fact: both these latter books — a Pulitzer winner and a Booker winner — were written by Indian women).
+5 out of these 7 books were authored by women, including the 2 that had both male and female protagonists.
+(Another interesting, though likely uncorrelated, fact: both these latter books — a Pulitzer winner and a Booker winner — were written by Indian women.)

 Of the rest of the 19 books with male protagonists, only 5 were created by women authors.
-And, of those latter 5, 3 were based on real-life men vs fictional.
+And, of those latter 5, 3 were based on real-life men versus fictional.

 (click image to see larger view)